McGill Rose Garden

 McGill Rose Garden is a city supported park at 940 North Davidson Street in the Belmont neighborhood of Charlotte, North Carolina.
 It has been designated an All-America Rose Selections (AARS) public garden, one of only 4 such gardens in all of North Carolina and one of only 53 in the entire United States.
+It is the only park in Charlotte owned and managed by the city—all other parks in Charlotte are under the jurisdiction of Mecklenburg County.

 History of the garden

 The plot of land on which the garden sits was once a coal and ice yard.
 It was bought in 1950 by Henry McGill, one of the leading philanthropists in Charlotte.
 His wife Helen began planting roses to soften the grim heritage of the coal yard and, little by little, she transformed the former industrial site into a beautiful garden.
 Starting in 1967 the garden was opened to the public on every Mother's Day.
 Eventually there were so many roses that Helen became known as the rose lady.
 When she died in 1985, her husband Henry took over the development and maintenance of the garden in her memory.

 On May 10, 1976, with the help of a federal grant which enabled Charlotte to acquire "green space", at the recommendation of Councilman Harvey Gantt, and with the approval by Mayor John M. Belk, the City purchased the property from Henry McGill.
 In 1995, an independent Board of Directors was formed for the garden, being recognized as a 501(c)(3) tax-exempt organization.
 In 1996, the McGill Board entered into a lease with the City of Charlotte to manage the garden, and continues to do so.